AprilRobotics/apriltag/README.md

 * Two families of circular tags.
 * One family which has a hole in the middle.
 This could be used for example for drone applications by placing different sized tags inside of each other to allow detection over a wide range of distances.

+You can generate your own tag families using TODO add link.

 Upgrading from AprilTag 3
 =========================
 For most use-cases this should be a drop in replacement.